dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * Once the dissertation is accepted (whether with or without revisions), the cataloguing librarian writes an abstract and it is added to the library catalogue.

-Note that this example extends FOLIO workflow's influence outside the library to the institutional repository and even potentially to the disseratation examination process.
+Note that this example extends FOLIO workflow's influence outside the library to the institutional repository and even potentially to the dissertation examination process.